-We would highly recommend you to read over the BC Residential Tenancy Act website before renting, and to refer to it if you are having issues or have questions about your rent at any time.
+We would highly recommend you read over the BC Residential Tenancy Act website before renting and refer to it if you are having issues or have questions about your rent at any time.

 There is still a lot of information out there and it’s important that you do your research and understand your rights and responsibilities as a tenant.

-Check out our awesome Working Holiday Vancouver program that lets you live and work in one of the most livable cities in the world – Vancouver!
+Check out our awesome Working Holiday Vancouver program, which sets you up to live and work in one of the most livable cities in the world – Vancouver!

 Want a more adventurous and outdoorsy program?
-Then be sure to check out our Working Holiday Ski Resort or Summer Resort Programs, where you are guaranteed a job in a top Canadian resort as well as staff accommodation so you have less to worry about and can focus on having fun!
+Then be sure to check out our Working Holiday Ski Resort or Summer Resort programs, where you are guaranteed a job in a top Canadian resort as well as staff accommodation.
+That way you have less to worry about and can focus on having fun!